carnisj/bcdi/README.rst

 -----------

 This module provides methods used for pre-processing phased data.
-For example (but not limited to): hotpixels removal, filtering, masking...
+For example (but not limited to): centering, hotpixels removal, filtering, masking...

 .. bcdi.preprocessing end